Rules Governing all RILSA Events

 7. No smoking is permitted at these events and taking Alcohol is strictly prohibited at all times.

-8. All players entering RILSA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)
+8. All players entering RILBA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)

 9. All Billiard ranking & Championship events, will be timed round robin.
 In the event of a large number, the top 2 on the current ranking will be seeded, either into groups or in a timed knockout competition.
 Decision will be made by the Tournament Director.